 How to decide which topics to write about

 The easiest place to start is to answer the questions people ask you.
 Remember the conversations you’ve had with people around your work, and dig up old emails from past clients.
 That alone should provide plenty of topics to cover.

-Typically, blog posts aimed at marketing provide answers to questions your potential customers have.
-However, if all you ever do is respond to other people’s questions, you may lose the chance to say what you really want to say.
+Typically, blog posts intended for marketing provide answers to questions your potential clients have.
+However, if all you ever do is respond to other people’s questions, you may miss the chance to say what you really want to say.